Communities in South Australia can experience damaging and deadly earthquakes so make sure you know what to do before, during and after one.

 In an earthquake it's important that you quickly DROP, COVER and HOLD.

-DROP to the ground close to you - no more than a few steps or less than two metres away - where you can avoid injury from flying debris.
+DROP to the ground close to you - no more than a few steps or less than two metres away - where you can avoid injury from falling debris.

 Take COVER under something strong, like a sturdy table.